Defamation

 The changes clearly necessary to defamation law resulting from online publication problems led to increasing calls for reform.
 The rising number of claims where the publications are online is, however, only one of the issues requiring reform; the principal issues in the reform debate related to judicial interpretation of the uniform legislation in relation to defences and damages.

-A memorandum as to the principal changes made by the Act appears at Appendix 1.
-Perhaps the most important of these changes, in terms of interlocutory and trial procedure, is the introduction of a serious harm threshold (s 10A) and a mandatory requirement for service of a concerns notice (s 12B).
+Perhaps the most important of the changes made by the Act, in terms of interlocutory and trial procedure, is the introduction of a serious harm threshold (s 10A) and a mandatory requirement for service of a concerns notice (s 12B).
 Such a notice must contain the information identified in s 12A.
 Failure to send a notice at all, or sending a non-compliant notice, will result in the proceedings being struck out, as the statutory language is mandatory and not directory and errors of this kind cannot be retrospectively corrected: Clayton v Heffron (1960) 105 CLR 214 at 247 (per Dixon CJ, McTiernan, Taylor and Windeyer J), applied in Hooper v Catholic Family Services trading as Centacare Catholic Family Services [2023] FedCFamC2G 323 at [51]–[68]; see also M1 v R1 & Ors [2022] NSWDC 409 at [25].
-A list of links to the amending legislation in each of the States and Territories (except Western Australia and the Northern Territory, which have yet to consider the legislation) appears as Appendix 2.

 [5-4007] Publications made on the internet